-2. Drill holes for mounting (see dimensions in Figure 2-2).
-Shockmount studs are 1/4-20.
+2. Drill holes for mounting (see dimensions in Figure 2-4).
+Shock mount study are 1/4-20.
 Tap holes (if necessary) and mount the enclosure using the enclosed shock mounts.
 Use a No. 7 drill and 1/4-20 tap.

-Figure 2-2.
+Figure 2-4.
 DiPro mounting dimensions (for control enclosure)

-Mounting the resolver
+Mounting the Resolver

 The resolver must be driven smoothly at a 1:1 ratio with the crankshaft of the press.
 The resolver signals DiPro the exact position of the crankshaft at every degree of the stroke (see "How DiPro works" in Chapter 1).
 Design a method of driving the resolver directly from the crankshaft using a chain or timing belt (not a V belt) and sprockets.
 Use either an idler sprocket or spring loaded resolver base to compensate for slack or stretch.
-Data Instruments stocks a spring loaded base with a hole pattern to match the resolver.
+Wintriss Controls stocks a spring loaded base with a hole pattern to match the resolver.
 It does not matter which way the resolver turns.
-You can switch two wires on the resolver connector to set direction.
+You can switch two wires on the resolver connector to set direction of rotation.